El Último Romántico

-El Último Romántico (The Last Romantic) is the fifteenth studio album by Salvadoran singer Álvaro Torres, released on February 10, 1998 through EMI Latin.
+El Último Romántico (English: The Last Romantic) is the 15th studio album recorded by Salvadoran singer-songwriter Álvaro Torres, The album was released by EMI Latin on February 10, 1998 (see 1998 in music).
 The album was produced by himself and Nelson Gonzalez and recorded in four different studios.

 The single "El Último Romántico" was Torres' last international hit, peaking at number 12 in May 1998 on the Billboard Hot Latin Tracks chart.

 Track listing

 Personnel

 Credits adapted from El Último Romántico liner notes.